 Cohabitating with Jack was a temporary decision until I found a new domicile, and though I was extremely stressed out about the entire process of moving everything I owned into a storage facility, I was also kind of excited to be moving in with him.
 I was at his place multiple times per week anyway, and I knew he would be a roommate I liked, so the whole experience seemed like a fun new adventure.
 A fun new adventure I was very grateful for him to be allowing me to embark on.

-After I guilted him into helping me move everything I owned into said storage facility, Jack headed off to school and I headed back to my new “home” to get settled in.
+After I found a moving company near Westlake to help me move everything I owned into said storage facility, Jack headed off to school and I headed back to my new “home” to get settled in.
 Moving in with someone, romantic or not, is a big step for two people to take.
 You’re essentially conjoining your lives together in a way.
 While of course you both do your own separate thing, at the end of the day, you have someone to come home to, which is usually a pretty great feeling.